Leody Taveras Preview, Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in the league.
+- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays have the first-ranked team ERA among all league pitching staffs (3.71).
+- The Blue Jays' 3.76 team ERA is No. 1 among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 173 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Blue Jays pitchers combine to rank 16th in baseball in home runs given up (175 total, 1.2 per game).

-- His last appearance was on Wednesday against the Oakland Athletics, when the right-hander threw eight innings, surrendering one earned run while giving up seven hits.
+- The left-hander's most recent appearance came on Wednesday against the Oakland Athletics, when he threw five innings, surrendering two earned runs while allowing five hits.

+- The 36-year-old has an ERA of 2.65, with 7.4 strikeouts per nine innings, in seven games this season.
+Opponents have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.